Old Mill Toronto’s historic photo GALLERY.

 The 1980s saw the opening of The Old Mill Flower Shoppe and the main floor of the cottage was converted into two banquet rooms; the Garden Room and the Drawing Room.
 The upper level of the cottage was converted to offices.
 A new wing was added to accommodate the Guild Hall, Balmoral and Westminster rooms and the Kingsbrook Suite.

-Present-day proprietors George and Michael Kalmar took ownership of The Old Mill in 1991.
+Present-day proprietor Michael Kalmar took ownership of the Old Mill in 1991.
 After significant restoration and reconstruction, the Old Mill Inn opened on October 1, 2001 featuring 60 luxuriously appointed rooms and suites.

 The Old Mill Toronto now stands to be part of the many memories and wonderful stories for generations to come.